Sight Reading, Part I

 This may soud far too daunting and virtually beyond the average person's musical capabilities, but one thing should be remembered: It takes no musical talent whatsoever to learn to sight read (or transpose) music.
 Read that again.

-Sight reading is a separate set of subskills and is simply a matter of training the brain.
-You see symbols, you press keys.
-It's as simple as that, just like typing.
+Sight reading is a separate set of subskills and simply a matter of training the reflexes.
 Musical talent takes no part in it, just like it takes no writing talent to be able to type, same difference.
+You simply see symbols, then press keys.
 And there appears to be no correlation between interest in the piece and the ability to sight read it; it may be as dull as paint, you could have zero interest in it, and you can still sight read it.
 You don't stop to count lines and spaces which only inserts another mental step into the process.
 You simply recognize symbols at sight and press keys.
 It's just like reading a book.
 You just do it and maintain a steady beat.
 The best sight readers seem to be those who read a lot of books.
 There seems to be some correlation between the different types of reading letter patterns as forming words, on the one hand, and note patterns forming music on the other.
 Their eyes are already trained to read ahead.
 Those who have difficulties sight reading often admit to not being active readers of the written word.
 Just as your eyes precede your voice by a few words when you're reciting out loud from the printed page, so your eyes need to precede your hands by a few beats when you're sight reading music.

 Here are some tips: first of all, do it regularly if you can, every day even if it's just for a few minutes, one or two pages of simplified music.
 If 4 parts or 3 parts, or even 2 parts, together are too much for you, then practice only one line at a time, first one hand and then the other, or maybe the pedal, then, the next day, maybe read it by putting 2 of the voices together and only later sight read 3 and 4 parts at the same time.
 The biggest mistake we can make in the beginning is taking it at too fast a tempo.
 We have the story that when J.S.
 Bach visited his friends he had this tradition or habit of getting to the harpsichord, picking out some unfamilar music on the rack, and sight reading it right away.
 On one occasion he stopped and got stuck in the middle of one page and repeated the page 3 times.
 Finally he decided it wasn't possible to sight read everything perfectly, even for him.
 Even HE got stuck.
 So there's no magic bullet that will allow us to sight read everything at concert tempo without any mistakes [See blog, How To Learn A Fugue].